-National Ski Patrol is a membership-based nonprofit that has been providing avalanche education to ski patrollers and other search and rescue personnel since 1957, making it one of the oldest and most experienced avalanche education associations in North America.
+National Ski Patrol has been providing avalanche education to ski patrollers and other search and rescue personnel since 1957, making it one of the oldest and most experienced avalanche education associations in North America.
 NSP offers avalanche education for all backcountry enthusiasts, from the first-time recreationalist to search and rescue professionals.

 Find Avalanche Information